csahu3008/awesomecodesnippets/README.md

 # awesomecodesnippets
 A project where you can add your faviourate code snippet and let others use it.and you can also use it as code blog website here are some of the screenshots of the project

+it is created using
+## HTML CSS JS DJANGO

 ## front page ui
 ![alt text](https://github.com/csahu3008/awesomecodesnippets/blob/main/1.png?raw=true)
 ![alt text](https://github.com/csahu3008/awesomecodesnippets/blob/main/3.png?raw=true)